 At least 10 killed when van carrying migrants crashes in Texas

-An overcrowded van full of migrants crashed Wednesday, killing 10 people while traveling northbound on U.S. Highway 281, about 80 miles north of McAllen and the Texas-Mexico border.
+An overcrowded van full of migrants crashed near Encino, Texas, on Wednesday, killing 10 people while traveling northbound on U.S. Highway 281, about 80 miles north of McAllen and the Texas-Mexico border.

 At least 30 people were traveling inside the van at the time of the accident, according to the Brooks County Sheriff Office.
 Twenty individuals were injured and have been transported to five area hospitals in the Rio Grande Valley.